 At SAAVI, it is our motto and belief to expect more of our students.
 High expectations mean high achievements for program participants.
 We expect more of our students, and in turn they set high expectations for themselves.
 Thus, achieving more and becoming more.

 We use nonvisual structured discovery instruction for students participating in our programs.
 This approach involves creating an authentic approach to blindness skills training; utilizing the learning shade and focus on problem solving for skill development.
 We believe that it is not about what you can see, it is about what you can do – and all staff are required to be able to utilize their own nonvisual skills as part of their day to day responsibilities as well.

-For more information about us, check out our Mission, Vision and Values.
+Interested in learning more about why do what we do?
+Please check out our Mission, Vision and Values.